soundasleep/railswiki/README.md

 1. Assigning permissions to users
 1. Uploading files and images
 1. Existing image widget in wysiwyg editor
+1. Invite users

 ## MVP

-1. Create new users or invite users
 1. Existing file widget in wysiwyg editor
 1. Allow images to be uploaded from image dialog
+1. Search
+1. A nice default style
+1. Files can be deleted
+1. Pages can be deleted
+1. Histories can be deleted

 ## TODO

+1. Images can be scaled and linked to external URLs
 1. All the schemas require null set
 1. Rspec tests
 2. Cucumber tests
 3. Travis-ci integration
 4. Demo site on Heroku
 5. Screenshot
-6. A nice default style
 7. Include Javascript libraries through an asset pipeline, rather than through http
 8. Put dialog Javascript into assets/, not inline